funatsufumiya/git_gdrive_interop_without_lfs/README.md

 NOTE: This method is not dependent on Google Drive.
 You can use any other (cloud/server/local) storage instead of Google Drive.
 And also you can use this method "with" Git LFS. (ex: when you want to use Git LFS for most files, but some quite large files are not suitable for Git LFS.)

+## Limitations

+- In this method, copying and transferring files is using other methods.
+So you can detect the modification of the files, but which file should be copied or transferred is not automatically done.
+  - So this method is not suitable for the case that you want to frequently back to the previous version of the large file.

 ## Script(s)

 - [scripts/large-file-checker](scripts/large-file-checker)